OpenFogStack/matterHub/README.md

 Move to the demo directory:
 `cd ${MATTER_HUB_DIR}/scripts/demo`

-copy the example config file:
+Copy the example config file:
 `cp config.example config`

-edit the example config with your favorite text editor:
+Edit the example config with your favorite text editor:
 `vi config`

-replace YOUR MATTER HUB DIR with the path to the matter hub dir.
+Replace "YOUR MATTER HUB DIR" with the path to the matterHub dir.
 If you cloned into your home directory it should look like this:

 ```bash
 set MATTER_HUB_DIR "~/matterHub"
 ```

-replace "YOUR CHIP-TOOL PATH" with the path to the chip tool. if you followed this guid so far your chip-tool should be here:
+Replace "YOUR CHIP-TOOL PATH" with the path to the chip tool. if you followed this guid so far your chip-tool should be here:

 ```bash
 set CHIP_TOOL_PATH "~/matterHub/thirdparty/chip/repo/out/host/chip-tool"
 ```

-replace "SSID" and "YOUR PASSWORD" with your WiFi-SSID and your WiFi-password (sorry can help you here)
+Replace "SSID" and "YOUR PASSWORD" with your WiFi-SSID and your WiFi-password.

 If you use the recommended setup (M5 Stack for the matterHub and an ESP32 for the lighting app) you can save and leave the file.
 Otherwise adjust the "M5_TTY" and "ESP32_TTY" entries accordingly.

 ### Configure MQTT